 Greater Yellowlegs and Lesser Yellowlegs Identification Characteristics

-From specific field marks to overall appearance to behavior tendencies, it is possible to tell the two yellowlegs species apart if birders watch for these characteristics:
+From specific field marks to overall appearance to behavior tendencies, it is possible to tell the two yellowlegs species apart if birders watch for these traits:

 - Jizz: On the first impression, the overall jizz of the greater yellowlegs is a heavier, stockier, bulkier bird, while the lesser yellowlegs is more delicate and refined.